 So, you’ve started a business – what’s next?
 Most business owners and entrepreneurs dream of growing their business, but in order to be able to do this successfully, you need to prepare yourself; the sooner you start, the better.
 Here’s how to prepare your startup business for growth.

-The importance of automation and business processes
+How to prepare your startup business for growth: The importance of automation and business processes

 Having a business means a lot of time spent on, quite frankly, tedious tasks; and, unfortunately, these tasks take up a lot of your time.

 Because of this, you don’t have the time to focus on scaling your business, because emails, invoices, bills, and so on are taking that time away from you.

 Successful businesses with big turnovers almost always optimise and automate all of these different tasks so that they can rest assured that everything is running smoothly, with little interference from actual humans.

 Start by identifying all of the different tasks that you need to perform regularly, as well as the tasks that take up too much of your time.

 Once you’ve got a list of all these different tasks, start creating systems to streamline them, or find tools that will help you automate these tasks.